 My daughter-in-law wrote about this monumental change that has swept over our country on Facebook.
-She has a remarkable sense of perspective (my son was blessed to have found such a great partner) and speaks from experience as she homeschooled all four of her children.
+She has a remarkable sense of perspective and speaks from vast experience on working from home with kids as she homeschooled all four of her children.

 The oldest of her children speaks seven languages and started college at 16.
 He now lives in Hong Kong with his wife.
 The second is in his second year at seminary school.The third and fourth are still at home: One attends a premier ballet school but also has a pension for business.
 The other does her studies but also works alongside her parents in their home-based business.
 Together, as a family team, they navigated different responsibilities, different interests, and different schedules.

 While the current situation is definitely different than what we’re used to, with the right mindset, we can view this time together as an unparalleled opportunity to not only bond but also engage!
 Engagement is one of the most important things you can do to make a big difference in your child becoming a happy, caring, successful, and potentially wealthy adult.

 What my daughter-in-law wrote really hits the mark.
 It’s been reformatted below for easier reading.

 For most the change is pretty daunting.
 And it will definitely be an adjustment.
 In the end though we will all be better off for it.
 Think about the implications for the environment alone when everyone isn’t sitting in a car for their average 51-minute commute.

 Kids are going to realize that professional-style stadiums and performing arts theaters in schools are not really necessary.
 We don’t have to waste all that energy on lighting and turf care.
 How much more time we will have in our days now that we aren’t shuffling kids from one activity to the next!